Peliqan

 Summarize and analyze this article with:

 Data warehouse implementation is the practice of designing, building, and deploying a warehouse that consolidates data from CRMs, ERPs, databases, SaaS apps, and files into a single source of truth for analytics and AI.
-This guide covers the 10 steps every successful implementation follows, the common pitfalls, the best practices for 2026, and how to compress the typical 12-24 week timeline using an all-in-one platform like Peliqan.
+This guide covers the 10 steps every successful implementation follows, the common pitfalls, the best practices for 2026, and how to compress the typical 12-24 week timeline using an all-in-one platform.

-Most data warehouse projects don’t fail because of technology – they fail because requirements drift, data quality is treated as an afterthought, and the team underestimates how much governance, testing, and user training actually take.
+Most data warehouse projects do not fail because of technology, they fail because requirements drift, data quality is treated as an afterthought, and the team underestimates how much governance, testing, and user training actually take.
 The 10-step playbook below is what teams that ship on time and on budget tend to follow.
 The first three steps determine 70% of the outcome.

 Steps in data warehouse implementation

-Data warehousing delivers concrete benefits: integration of data from across the business via unified data integration, a single view of organizational performance, faster analytics, and the foundation every serious AI initiative needs.
-The centralization enables better decision-making, AI agents that don’t hallucinate, and reporting that finance, sales, and operations can all trust.
+Data warehousing delivers concrete benefits: integration of data from across the business, a single view of organizational performance, faster analytics, and the foundation every serious AI initiative needs.
+The centralization enables better decision-making, AI agents that do not hallucinate, and reporting that finance, sales, and operations can all trust.

-Implementing a data warehouse involves a systematic approach to make sure the project meets business objectives and technical requirements.
-The 10 steps below outline the implementation process:
+Implementing a warehouse involves a systematic approach to make sure the project meets business objectives and technical requirements, through unified data integration.
+The 10 steps below outline the process:

 1. Requirement gathering and analysis